Only one person can claim to fulfill ALL Old Testament prophecy about the coming Messiah. Jesus!

 Just a handful of prophecy that Jesus fulfilled: He was born in Bethlehem, preceded by a messenger (John the Baptist), entered Jerusalem on a donkey, was betrayed by a friend who received thirty pieces of silver, was silent before His accusers, and died in the manner Romans used for criminals (crucifixion), during which they pierced His hands and feet.

 To help us visually comprehend the staggering odds of this probability, Stoner proposed that we take that many silver dollars and lay them across the state of Texas.
 In doing so, we’d find they would stack up across the state two feet deep.
 But wait; there’s more!
 Now mark one of the silver dollars, and stir up the entire mass of coins.
 Then blindfold an enthusiastic volunteer and tell him that he can travel as far as he likes across Texas, but that he *must* pick out the marked silver dollar.
-THAT is how difficult it would be for one man to fulfill these prophecies.
-Unless, of course, he did so because of divine appointment.
+THAT is how difficult it would be for one single man to fulfill the 300+ prophecies.

-Stoner then upped the ante significantly: he looked at the odds of any man fulfilling even just 48 of the 300+ Old Testament prophecies.
-The odds jumped to 10 to the 157th power! #yowza
+Stoner then upped the ante significantly: he found that the odds of any man fulfilling even 48 of the 300+ Old Testament prophecy jumped to 10 to the 157th power!

 Jewish scholars understood and interpreted their sacred Scriptures as being capable of multilevel meaning; that in a narrative text, a detail or element could appear significant enough for a reader to feel it hint at a larger idea, even as it remained part of its own story.
-Centuries of biblical interpreters have followed the lead of the authors of New Testament Scripture, who quote elements of Old Testament Scripture to show how it foreshadows Jesus as Messiah.
+Centuries of biblical interpreters have followed the lead of the authors of New Testament scripture, who quote Old Testament prophecy to show how it foreshadows Jesus as Messiah.
 Of course, interpretation using this method must take care to be faithful to the original narrative.

 Christ Our Passover Lamb